How to buy the right annuity for you

 Before you buy your annuity, think about anyone that relies on you for money.
 Once you have died, how will they pay the bills?
 Joint-life annuities ensure your income won’t stop until you’ve both passed away.
 You can opt for 100% of income to be paid, or select a lower proportion such as half or two-thirds.
 Joint-life annuities pay a lower level of income than single-life annuities, but failure to protect a spouse could leave them impoverished if they don’t have another income once you’re gone.

 6) Do you want to protect your money?

 When you die annuity payments stop, this means if you die early on in your contract huge sums of money may go straight back to your insurer.
 If you are concerned about not getting value for money you can plump for guarantees.
 These ensure payments will be made for a fixed period, irrespective of when you die.
-Prior to the pension reforms guarantees were capped at 10-years but now insurers can stretch to 30 years.
+These can stretch for as long as 30 years.
 Alternatively you can choose value protection which returns any remaining funds when you die.
-Again both these options will reduce the income you receive.
+Again, both these options will reduce the income you receive.

 7) Think about inflation

 Often dubbed the ‘silent thief’, the power of inflation to reduce the spending power of your money should not be underestimated.
 Looking back over the past 30 years, the cost of goods and services has risen by 173.66% according to Office for National Statistics data.
 To put that into perspective, you’ll now need around £2,736 to replicate the spending power of £1,000 in December 1986.
 For this reason, you can choose an income that increases in line with inflation.